Prevent the Stomach Bug at UNH

-- Do not prepare food while infected - people with norovirus illness should not prepare food for others while they have symptoms and for 3 days after they recover from their illness.
+- Do not prepare food while infected - people with gastrointestinal viruses should not prepare food for others while they have symptoms and for 3 days after they recover from their illness.

 - Clean and disinfect contaminated surfaces - after throwing up or having diarrhea, immediately clean and disinfect contaminated surfaces by using a bleach-based household cleaner as directed on the product label.
 If no such cleaning product is available, you can use a solution made with 5 TBs of household bleach per 1 gallon of water.